8ctopus/git-hook/README.md

 - Once added, click on it and scroll to the bottom and click `Test Delivery`
 - If the delivery succeeds you are all set.
 If it fails, go to the server and check the log.

-_Note_: for git pulls to work using user `www-data` (the apache process usually run under that user), you probably will need to:
+_Note_: for git pulls to work using user `www-data` (the apache processes typically run under that user), you probably will need to:

 - include the user and password (must be url encoded) inside the git remote url